Blitchton in Bryan County, Georgia — The American South (South Atlantic)

 The Right Wing (15 and 17th Corps), Maj.
 Gen. O.O.
 Howard, USA, marched south via Gordon and crossed the Oconee River at Ball's Ferry.
 The 17th Corps (Blair) moved on roads south of the Central Railroad until opposite Midville, crossed the Ogeechee River there, and moved via Millen and Eden, destroying the railroad enroute.
 Gen. Sherman accompanied the 17th Corps from Tennille to the outskirts of Savannah.

-in two columns, the right via Statesboro, reaching the Ogeechee River here at Jencks Bridge on Dec.
+The 15th Corps, Maj.
+Gen. P.J.
+Osterhaus, USA, moved in two columns, the right via Statesboro, reaching the Ogeechee River here at Jencks Bridge on Dec.
 6th.
 Finding the bridge burned, a pontoon bridge was laid.
 Rice's brigade crossed, drove back the defenders [CS] with minor losses, and moved to Eden to join Woods' brigade, which had crossed 3 miles upstream at Wright's Bridge.

 Erected 1963 by Georgia Historical Commission.
 (Marker Number 015-10.)

 Topics and series.
 This historical marker is listed in this topic list: War, US Civil.
-In addition, it is included in the Georgia Historical Society, and the Sherman’s March to the Sea series lists.
+In addition, it is included in the Georgia Historical Society, and the Shermans March to the Sea series lists.
 A significant historical month for this entry is October 1840.

 Location.
 32° 11.507′ N, 81° 25.087′ W. Marker is in Blitchton, Georgia, in Bryan County.
-Marker is on U.S. 80, on the right when traveling east.
+It is on U.S. 80, on the right when traveling east.
 Located at the West bank of the Ogeechee River.
 Touch for map.
 Marker is in this post office area: Ellabell GA 31308, United States of America.
 Touch for directions.